justinborromeo/incubator-druid/docs/content/querying/scan-query.md

 ## Example results

-The format of the result when resultFormat equals to `list`:
+The format of the result when resultFormat equals `list`:

 ```json
  [{